-Although rubber boot doesn’t degrade quickly over time, they may develop some splits and cracks on accounts of constant wear and tear.
-Before throwing them away or rushing to buy a new pair, take a look at some of the most effective methods of repair cracked rubber boots.
+Although rubber boot doesn’t degrade quickly over time, they may develop some splits and cracks on account of constant wear and tear.
+Before throwing them away or rushing to buy a new pair, take a look at some of the most effective methods of repairing cracked rubber boots.

 1. How to fix a crack or split

 This method doesn’t require lots of fancy equipment but some basic tools and materials.

 Let’s take a look at how to fix a cracked rubber boot: